marcus-hugo/my-portfolio-site/README.md

 # My new Portfolio site!

-This go around I upgraded to using Sass and BEM.
+This go around I upgraded to Sass and BEM.
 I focused on keeping the UI simple, responsive, and accessible.
 I am definitley a fan of a dark theme UI, so I had to implement a dark/light toggle.

 ## Features